|

 important concepts is Boyd’s OODA loop.

-Boyd considered exploiting mismatches a key to survival and growth.
-“Indeed, the identification of mismatches
+Boyd considered exploiting mismatches a key to survival and

-is responsible for much of the world’s progress (6).”
+mismatches is responsible for much of the world’s progress (6).”
 The constraint management model for strategy allows

-you to “bring your own” direction for the company and maybe your own
+you to “bring your own” direction for the company and maybe your own solutions

-solutions as well.
-It uses the
+as well.
+It uses the intermediate

-intermediate objectives map and current reality tree as key tools.
+objectives map and current reality tree as key tools.
 As you become more familiar with the Theory of

 Constraints and its various solutions, tools, and philosophy, take some time